 I wonder which game will become the Stadium Events of the digital download world.

 This year’s PAX Prime was one of the best gaming experiences I’ve ever had.
 And even with four days, I still didn’t get a chance to play everything – or even see everything.
 Lines were long, crowds were huge, and once I got started in on a good game, I wanted to play it as much as I could.
 We were originally only going to award ten games, but by Monday, we couldn’t narrow it down, so we ended up adding in two more.
 Here is the PAXpocalypse List for PAX Prime 2013 – the twelve games we’d love to be stranded with if this little convention in Seattle was the end of the world.
 And they’re in alphabetical order… because that’s how it’s done when you can’t pick favorites. (more…)

 The developers at Gearbox Software are just busy little bees aren’t they?
 In addition to even more downloadable content for Borderlands 2 (the “Ultimate Vault Hunters Upgrade Pack 2″ will be available tomorrow and the “Headhunter Pack” drops in October), the company has confirmed they have two original games in the works for next-generation consoles.

 One of those games is surely Furious 4, the developer’s Tarantino-esque World War II shooter.
 Originally announced as Brothers In Arms: Furious 4, Gearbox CEO Randy Pitchford confirmed (at last year’s PAX Prime, it turns out) that the game would drop any connection to the Brothers In Arms series and go it alone as a brand new franchise.

-Pitchford wouldn’t say what’s in the hopper for after Furious 4, but my guess is it’ll be funny.
-Only time will tell if it’s an intentional funny (Borderlands) or not (Duke Nukem Forever, Aliens: Colonial Marines).
+Pitchford wouldn’t say what’s in the hopper after Furious 4, but my guess is it’ll be funny.
+Only time will tell if it’s intentionally funny (Borderlands) or not (Duke Nukem Forever, Aliens: Colonial Marines).